 What is a brand?

-Anything that your customers associate with the name of your company including the logo, tagline, company name, typography and fonts, colors, symbols, graphical elements, or anything else is a part of your brand.
+Anything your customers associate with your company’s name, including the logo, tagline, company name, typography and fonts, colors, symbols, graphical elements, or anything else, is a part of your brand.

 Why is branding important?

 Branding is important because it emphasizes the positive aspects of your customers’ goods or services.

 It helps the consumers to fix certain attributes with your company and make them choose it over similar items available in the market.

 Are branding and logo the same thing?

 Your company logo is just one aspect of the branding of the company.
 Even though the logo is extremely important to create a good brand, the entire process consists of many other things.
 Therefore, just having a logo is not equivalent to having good branding.

 Branding that can make a place in the customers’ minds and portray the firm’s image in a positive light can be termed successful branding.